 Air fryer dog treats made with peanut butter are puppies favorite bones.
 Easy with a few simple ingredients.
-Yes you can bake in air fryer and we will show you how!
+Yes you can bake in air fryer and make dehydrated dog treats in some machines too!

 Ever think about making homemade bones for dogs?
 Don’t want to use your oven to heat up the whole house?
 NO problem, you can cook air fryer dog treats this way and pamper your pooch this week.
-One of many easy air fryer recipes on our blog. (affiliate links present)
+One of many easy air fryer recipes on our blog. (affiliate links present, originally published 3/22)